-A Story about Art, Inspiration, and the Meaning of Home
+A Story About Art, Inspiration, and the Meaning of Home

 What is a home?
 Is it a large house?
 Can it be a cage?
 The toe of a worn old boot?
-A nest from a matchbox?
+A nest in a matchbox?
 A shirt pocket?
 Or can it be found, instead, in the heart of a friend?

-Celeste’s world changes when John James Audubon comes to stay on the plantation home in search of unique land, wildlife and bird species to draw.
-Audubon’s young apprentice, Joseph, rescues Celeste and a special friendship begins.
-This friendship brings adventure, excitement, new friends and even danger to Celeste’s life as she searches for her forever home.
+But Celeste’s world begins to change when John James Audubon comes to stay in the plantation home in search of unique land, wildlife, and birds to draw.
+Audubon’s young apprentice, Joseph, rescues Celeste and the little mouse discovers a friend.
+Joseph is a boy who is just as lonely and longing as she is.

 “Celeste watched Joseph as he ate.
 That explains the lost look on his face, she thought.
 He’s a long way from home.
 And lonely, too.”